segmentio/segment-docs/src/guides/what-is-replay.md

 Once a replay starts, you will not see replayed events in the Event Delivery tab.

-Replays can be initiated for some or all events but it is not possible to apply conditional filters that exclude certain rows of data from being replayed.
+You can initiate replays for some or all events, but you can't apply conditional filters that exclude certain rows of data from being replayed.
 You can set up [destination filters](/docs/connections/destinations/destination-filters/) to conditionally filter replayed events.

 ### Replay-eligible destinations